 The PHP Composer is a package management tool for PHP similar to NPM for Nodejs and bundle for Ruby.
-Using composer tool we can define required libraries for our project and install with the composer in the single command.
+Using the composer tool we can define required libraries for our project and install it with the composer in the single command.
 We don’t need to search for each library to install.

 - Shell access to a running Ubuntu system with sudo privilege.